-- Following this five minutes the adult will hold a restorative conversation with the child using the following questions as a guide. - o What happened? - O What were you feeling when this happened? - O What do you feel about it know? - O Who has been effected by what happened? - What needs to happen next time to stop this from happening again? - Once this conversation has taken place and the adult feels as though the child is ready, they will be allowed to join their peers for break/lunch. - Where low level disruption happens towards the end of day, the conversation will happen before the child goes home.
+- Following this five minutes the adult will hold a restorative conversation with the child using the following questions as a guide. - What happened? - What were you feeling when this happened? - What do you feel about it know? - Who has been effected by what happened? - What needs to happen next time to stop this from happening again? - Once this conversation has taken place and the adult feels as though the child is ready, they will be allowed to join their peers for break/lunch. - Where low level disruption happens towards the end of day, the conversation will happen before the child goes home.